2019-MIT-Environmental-Bioinformatics/Genome-Streamline/README.md

 # Genome-Streamline
 The official repo for Zac, Cory, and Noah

+## Background

+In this project, we aim to recapitulate key results from the paper by Swan et al. 2013 - "Prevalent genome streamlining and latitudinal divergence of planktonic bacteria in the surface ocean."
+The authors recovered partial single amplified genomes (SAGs) from 56 bacterial cells from three sites in the surface ocean: the Gulf of Maine, the Mediterranean, and the North Pacific.
+Their analyses demonstrated that these SAGs display signs of "genome streamlining", such as smaller genomes, fewer gene duplications, and lower GC content, among others.
+They accomplished this by thoroghly annotating the genomes and performing functional reconstructions.
+Furthermore, taking avantage of the availability of recently collected surface ocean metagenomes, they investigated the distribution of their SAGs (or those from closely related taxa) and demonstrated the affinity of certain taxa for particular environments.

+While the authors performed a number of analyses, the results of which are presented both in the main text and supplement, we chose to focus our efforts on three main areas: annotation and functional mapping, signals of genome streamlining, and biogeography via fragment recruitment.
+We chose both based on our respective interests but also because we deemed them to be the most salient findings.
+Furthermore, several of these findings are depicted in figures which we could attempt to recreate.

+Below we have outlined the general steps we took to achieve each aim.
+We have included the sames of specific scripts and environments necessary to perform each step in the analysis, as well as expected output and log files where possible.

 ## Part 0: General Notes
 Noah: Protein annotation and functional biosynthesis mapping